LowExpectation/LowExpectation/README.md

 # Welcome!

 Welcome to my repository.
-I am a developer that is looking to take on many challenges especially in the development of SAP and Web based frameworks like Next.js.
-I currently have seven plus years of experience in corporate and small business environments.
-I have a Security + certification from CompTIA and I am working toward a Network + certification.
+I am a developer that is looking to take on many challenges in SAP, web based frameworks like Next.js, and cyber security.
+I currently have seven plus years of experience in corporate, small business, and federal government environments providing world class development support.

 ## Repository Overview

 Please feel free to browse my repositories.
-You will find `ABAP`, `Python`, `React ( JSX, TSX )`, `next.js`, and `cyber security` categories.
+You will find `ABAP/SAP`, `Python`, `React ( JS/JSX, TS/TSX )`, `next.js`, and `cyber security` categories.

 ## Current Highlights